helenavallicrosa/helenavallicrosa.github.io/teaching.md

 ## MIT Course 1.845: Terrestrial carbon cycle and ecosystem ecology<br/>

 Graduate course led by Prof. Cesar Terrer at the Department of Civil and Environmental Engineering, Massachusetts Institute of Technology.<br/>
+The course included lectures, paper discussions as well and practical sessions.
+The course targets graduate students interested in earth systems and environmental sciences, willing to acquire basic skills and knowledge about the terrestrial carbon cycle and global ecosystem ecology.

 ### Lecture